Alan Barnes (musician)

-Alan Barnes (born 23 July 1959) is a multi-award winning English jazz saxophone and clarinet player.
+Alan Barnes (born 23 July 1959) is an English jazz saxophone and clarinet player.

 Career

 Between 1977 and 1980, Barnes attended Leeds College of Music, where he studied saxophone, woodwinds and arranging before moving to London.
 In 1980, he played with the Midnight Follies Orchestra and the following year was with the Pasadena Roof Orchestra, touring Europe until 1983.
 In that year he left to join the hard-bop band of Tommy Chase, where he attracted attention on the UK jazz scene for the first time.
 He left Chase in 1986 to co-lead The Jazz Renegades, with rock drummer Steve White, with whom he recorded four albums.

 In 1985, he recorded his first record as co-leader with Tommy Whittle (entitled Straight Eight) and as leader of his own quartet in 1987, Affiliation, with pianist David Newton, an association that goes back to their days at Leeds College of Music.
 In 1988, Barnes was asked to fill the chair recently vacated by Bruce Turner in the Humphrey Lyttelton band where he stayed until 1992.
 Between 1987 and 1997, he also led the Pizza Express Modern Jazz Sextet, with Gerard Presencer and Dave O’Higgins.
 After leaving the Humphrey Lyttelton band, he concentrated on a freelance career.
 In 1993, he recorded again with Newton, resulting in the duo album Like Minds and the quartet, quintet and sextet album Thirsty Work, which featured fellow reedmen Andy Panayi and Iain Dixon.
 Throughout the 1990s he co-led a quintet with be-bop trumpeter Bruce Adams, recording two CDs for Big Bear Records, Side-Steppin and Lets Face the Music, and later The Marbella Jazz Suite as part of the specially assembled Alan Barnes All Stars ensemble.